DiogenesN/dioappfinder/README.md

 		 make
 		 sudo make install

+  3. Navigate to appsettings directory and run:

+		 make
+		 sudo make install

-  3. Run the application or bind it to a key combination (defaul behavior is toggle open/close):
+  4. Run the application or bind it to a key combination (defaul behavior is toggle open/close):

 		 dioappfinder

-  4. To access the settings run:
+  5. To access the settings run:

 		 dioappfinder-settings